Arnesfield/argstree/README.md

 ### Spec Suboptions and Subcommands

-Use the `spec` method that accepts a setup callback.
-This callback contains a `Spec` object parameter (subspec) to modify the options of the current option or command.
-This can be called multiple times for the same option or command.
+Use the `spec` method that accepts a setup callback which contains a `Spec` object parameter (subspec) to modify the options of the current option or command.
+This can be used multiple times for the same option or command.

 ```javascript
 function commonSpec(spec) {